 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 9 backers Limited (166 left of 175)

 Receive a 12x17" print of mural design section.
 Printed by shop owner, Dave Jenkins, whose wall will be painted, on photo paper.
 Design by m. girón.
-Can be sent as printable pdf rather than shipped, if preferred.Estimated delivery:Add $15 USD to ship outside the US
+Can be sent as printable pdf rather than shipped, if preferred.Estimated delivery:Ships anywhere in the world

 8x10" Photograph of artist crew in front of mural, signed by each artist; "Thanks, (name)!" written prominently.
-Can be sent as printable pdf rather than shipped, if preferred.Estimated delivery:Add $15 USD to ship outside the US
+Can be sent as printable pdf rather than shipped, if preferred.Estimated delivery:Ships anywhere in the world

 Want to be on the walk of fame?
 We will paint your name on the Triangulation Mural to show your support of Public Arts!Estimated delivery:

 A mural design for your home or other building.
 Send a picture of the space and description of what you would like to see.
 Receive a photographic print of the space with a mural design inserted.
-Can be sent as printable pdf rather than shipped, if preferred.Estimated delivery:Add $15 USD to ship outside the US
+Can be sent as printable pdf rather than shipped, if preferred.Estimated delivery:Ships anywhere in the world

 - (30 days)